Skip to main content

 The updated downy mildew support tool has been presented to growers in-person at two Vegetables NZ forums and through a regional tour.
 In addition, information has been shared through newsletters, updates to growers, and a magazine article.

-During the spring and summer of 2023/2024 the farm produced a marketable spring lettuce crop, without any insecticide applications, followed by the successful harvest of a summer broccoli crop, using 60 percent biological controls, and fewer spray applications than were applied to a comparable commercial crop.
+During the spring and summer of 2023/2024 the farm produced a marketable spring lettuce crop, utilising integrated pest management and biodiversity as key strategies, followed by the successful harvest of a summer broccoli crop, using 60 percent biological controls, and fewer spray applications than were applied to a comparable commercial crop.
 IPM workshops were also held at the farm with growers and advisors, sharing the decision-making process.
 Learn more here.

 Other Projects